Complete Gospel Tract Titles

 "And to the rest I, myself, speak, not the Lord.
 If any brother has an unbelieving wife, and she is pleased to dwell with him, he is not to leave her, and if any wife has an unbelieving husband, and he is pleased to dwell with her, she is not to leave the husband" (1Cor.
 7:12-13).

-At this time, it is necessary to use some of those "it is written again" Scriptures, for God has not left it to us to judge whether an unbeliever is "pleased to dwell with" a believer.
+At this time, it is necessary to use some of those "it is also written" scriptures, for God has not left it to us to judge whether an unbeliever is "pleased to dwell with" a believer.
 Paul described the truly "pleased-to-dwell-with" spouse:

 "The [pleased-to-dwell-with] unbelieving husband is sanctified by the [believing] wife, and the [pleased-to-dwell-with] unbelieving wife is sanctified by the [believing] husband; otherwise, your children are unclean.
 But now [since the unbeliever is sanctified by the believer] they are holy" (1Cor.
 7:14).

-To confirm the believer's liberty to remarry, we must also know what is "written again" concerning the word bondage, as it relates to marriage:
+To confirm the believer's liberty to remarry, we must also know what is "also written" concerning the word bondage, as it relates to marriage:

 "Bound", then, means forbidden to remarry, and "loosed" means permitted to remarry.
 It is in this sense that a believer is not "bound" if an unbelieving spouse departs.
 Nevertheless, because "God has called us to peace" (1Cor.
 7:15), believers must be faithful and good to unbelieving spouses, for it is far better to convert unbelievers than for marriages to end in divorce.